-Fashion Show Mall across from Wynn also has a great food court with lot of variety to choose from.
+Fashion Show Mall across from Wynn also has a great food court with a lot of variety to choose from.

-Kid friendly restaurants in Las Vegas
+Kid-friendly restaurants in Las Vegas

-There are several kid friendly table service restaurants in Las Vegas where kids will find familiar foods.
+There are several kid-friendly table service restaurants in Las Vegas where kids will find familiar foods.

-Giordano’s is very popular with families and has great Chicago style deep dish pizza.
+Giordano’s is very popular with families and has great Chicago-style deep-dish pizza.

-Shake Shack in New York New York is popular for its shakes, burgers and finger foods.
+Shake Shack in New York New York is popular for its shakes, burgers, and finger foods.

-Rainforest Café is a themed family friendly restaurant with jungle décor, and animatronic animals. the restaurant theme will surely delight the kids.
+Rainforest Café is a themed family-friendly restaurant with jungle décor and animatronic animals. the restaurant theme will surely delight the kids.

-China Poblano at Cosmopolitan has unique fusion of Asian and Mexican cuisine and you are sure to find something on the menu for everyone in your family.
+China Poblano at Cosmopolitan has a unique fusion of Asian and Mexican cuisine and you are sure to find something on the menu for everyone in your family.